-There are 3 employee contributions rates, being 3%, 4% or 8%.
-The employee can elect the rate at which they want their contributions deducted.
-If an employee does not elect a rate then the default rate of 3% will be used by the employer for contribution deductions made.
+Employees can choose to contribute at the rate of 3%, 4%, 6%, 8% or 10% of their salary.
+If an employee does not elect a rate, then the default rate of 3% will be used by the employer for contribution deductions made.

 Compulsory Employer Contributions

-From 1 April 2008 it became compulsory for employers to contribute to their eligible employees' KiwiSaver scheme unless the employer is already paying into another registered superannuation scheme for the employee.
+It is compulsory for employers to contribute to their eligible employees' KiwiSaver scheme unless the employer is already paying into another registered superannuation scheme for the employee.
 The minimum compulsory employer contribution rate is 3%.